projectcalico/calico/master/getting-started/kubernetes/installation/config-options.md

 ### Configuring service advertisement

-{{site.prodname}} supports [advertising Kubernetes service IPs over BGP]({{site.baseurl}}/{{page.version}}/usage/service-advertisement), so that those IPs are routable from outside the cluster.
+{{site.prodname}} supports [advertising Kubernetes services over BGP]({{site.baseurl}}/{{page.version}}/usage/service-advertisement), so that service cluster IPs are routable from outside the cluster.
 To enable this, add an `ADVERTISE_CLUSTER_IPS` variable setting to the environment for {{site.nodecontainer}} in the `calico.yaml` manifest, with value equal to the cluster IP range for your Kubernetes cluster;
 for example: